Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 SORA has completed a major technical milestone — a denomination repackaging that modernizes XOR’s on-chain representation while keeping its public identity unchanged.

 Each 1,000,000 previous XOR units is now represented internally as 1 TXOR on-chain, but the token continues to be displayed and traded everywhere as XOR.
+This preserves every holder’s total value across wallets, pools, and contracts while simplifying backend precision for the SORA Network.

 What Changed